robinrodricks/FluentStorage/doc/messaging/index.md

 The `StartMessagePumpAsync` method requires a method which it will call for any new message received, in our case `OnNewMessage`.
 And that's all you do to listen for messages.

-The message pump gets stopped when you dispose an instance of `IMessageReceiver`.
+The message pump gets stopped when you cancel the cancellation token passed in `StartMessagePump` method.